alvin-tosh/Kenyatta-Ransomware/README.md

 The `SERVER_` variables above only apply to the malware.
 The server has a flag `--port` that you can use to change the port that it will listen on.

-> DON'T RUN ransomware.exe IN YOUR PERSONAL MACHINE, EXECUTE ONLY IN A TEST ENVIRONMENT!
-I'm not resposible if you acidentally encrypt all of your disks!
+> DON'T RUN ransomware.exe ON YOUR PERSONAL MACHINE, EXECUTE ONLY IN A TEST ENVIRONMENT!
+I'm not resposible if you accidentally encrypt all your disks!

 ## 👉 Step by Step Demo and How it Works ☠️